 Please note that anyone giving a paper at the conference must be a

 member of the ISNS.
-You may sign up and pay dues on the web site of the Philosophy Documentation Center
+You may sign up and pay dues on the website of the

 |BOOKS AND JOURNALS:

 Journal - See the

 The mission of the International Society for Neoplatonic Studies is to promote the study of the philosophy

 of Plato and its long tradition from all perspectives.
 Since its formation in 1973 the ISNS has grown in both

 size and influence, with members now in Europe, Australia, Asia, and the Americas.
 Its work is broadly focused

 on Plato's writings and their interpretation by his student Aristotle through to their continuing influence in